Find Affordable College Courses

 Read full report on Biomedical Engineering at University of Connecticut

-Wentworth Institute of Technology landed the #10 spot in the 2023 rankings for the best bachelor’s degree biomedical engineering programs.
+Wentworth Institute of Technology ranked #10 on this year’s Best Biomedical Engineering Bachelor’s Degree Schools in the New England Region list.
 WIT is a small private not-for-profit school located in the city of Boston.

 Bio Engineering majors at WIT take out an average of $23,745 in student loans while working on their Bachelor's Degree.